cloki0610/CI-Portfolio-Project-1/README.md

 * All links have been checked and direct to the correct pages.
 * All links to external websites open in a new browser.
 * All buttonanimation in index.html and the nav bar are functional when user hover over the link.
-* Video in index.html is functional and responsive.
+* Video in index.html is functional and responsive by CSS.
 ### Validator Testing
 Following test are using [HTML - W3C HTML Validator](https://validator.w3.org/) and [CSS - Jigsaw CSS Validator]().
 #### HTTP test